tytzM17/Lokian.eth/README.md

 - Provide liquidity on dexes first, sushiswap OK , quickswap, or uniswap.
 - Submit to dappradar, state of dapps, etc (mvp)
 - Fix fight function bug, fix overall UI
+- Create a pitch deck PDF file
+- Add missing graphics for some lokimons

 Ongoing
 - Change 'Fight' to 'Dojo', include in menu